wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 ### [Sweet 6 Shooter Perks](https://www.nexusmods.com/newvegas/mods/73438)

-The Sweet 6 Shooter perk pack adds a ton of new perks and traits that aim to flesh out the perk selection throughout the game for just about every playstyle, with a heavy focus on proper balance and role-playing.
+The Sweet 6 Shooter perk pack adds many new perks and traits to the game, with a heavy focus on proper balance, role-playing, and promoting build variety.

 #### Installation: